-Have you considered a Non-for-Profit board appointment in the UK?
+Have you considered a Not-for-Profit board appointment in the UK?

 UK NFP Board Roles

 Many people will suggest that gaining a not-for-profit board appointment is the place to begin your Non-Executive career.
-For others, they want to be paid, which most UK not-for-profit organisations are able to do.
-There are many misconceptions about these roles which may be preventing many from making the most of these opportunities.
+However, many want or need to be paid for their service, which most UK not-for-profit organisations are able to do.
+Many misconceptions about these roles may be preventing many from making the most of these opportunities.

 Common misconceptions of UK not-for-profit board roles

-The term not-for-profit conjures up images of organisations doing good but lacking governance, skilled board members and cash.
-Let’s be honest, in some cases this is true, but the same could be said for a large number of commercial boards.
+The term not-for-profit conjures images of organisations doing good but lacking governance, skilled board members and financial resources.
+Let’s be honest, in some cases, this is the reality, but the same could be said for a large number of commercial boards.

 The truth is that the majority of not-for-profit boards and committees in the UK are well-governed, with highly qualified and well-connected members, operating at a highly professional level.
-Whilst, most not-for-profit board appointments are not paid, some are and some offer considerable levels of remuneration.
-Regardless of remuneration status, a not-for-profit board appointment offers not only the opportunity to not only contribute to your community but also to build both your professional & board careers.
+Whilst most not-for-profit board appointments are not paid, some offer considerable remuneration.
+Regardless of remuneration status, not-for-profit board appointments provide the opportunity to contribute to your community and build both your professional & board careers.

 Why consider a UK Not-for-Profit board appointment?